Skip to main content

 Help Your Child Maintain a Healthy Spine

 So how can you help with scoliosis?
 Well unfortunately there's not a whole lot you can do.
 This is something, again with just how they're spine grows and genetics, because again it does tend to run in families.
 But that old adage of, "Stand up straight," yeah it's a good thing to do.
-Your child needs to remember to stand up straight, practice good posture that will help with all the back muscles too.
+Your child needs to remember to stand up straight and practice good posture that will help with all the back muscles too.

 If your child does have scoliosis, especially if they need some of the interventions like needing to wear a brace, that can be something they're very self-conscious about so make sure that you talk to your child and let them know, "Hey this isn't anything you did or you have any control over and it's a short term fix so that you can fix a long term problem."